 Thanks to regular air links to several European countries and a well-appointed ferry plying the waters of the North Atlantic, it has never been easier to reach the Faroe Islands.

 Whether you’re looking to hike across tussocky moorland landscapes to imposing lighthouses perched on rocky promontories, watch seabirds in their natural habitat atop vertical cliff faces or simply island-hop around the Faroes exploring traditional villages and hamlets as you go, you’re sure to find an itinerary to please.
-This is a country where gliding across narrow sounds and fjords by mail boat or skimming scree-topped pyramidal peaks by helicopter are just two of the options for getting around.

 If you like your holidays really remote, then these are the islands for you.